Transient User and Developer Manual

 Transient keymaps are a feature provided by Emacs.
 Transients as implemented by this package involve the use of transient keymaps.

 Emacs provides a feature that it calls prefix commands.
 When we talk about “prefix commands” in this manual, then we mean our own kind of “prefix commands”, unless specified otherwise.
-To avoid ambiguity we sometimes use the terms transient prefix command for our kind and “regular prefix command” for the Emacs’ kind.
+To avoid ambiguity we sometimes use the terms transient prefix command for our kind and “regular prefix command” for Emacs’ kind.

 When the user calls a transient prefix command, a transient (temporary) keymap is activated, which binds the transient’s infix and suffix commands, and functions that control the transient state are added to pre-command-hook and post-command-hook.
 The available suffix and infix commands and their state are shown in a popup buffer until the transient state is exited by invoking a suffix command.